Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: One-chiral-sector-dominated absolute equilibrium and turbulence states

 Careful analyses with appropriate choices of the physical parameters can be made for detailed illustration and more subtle implications.
-Similarly is for other intermediate models such as Hall MHD [and general EMHD with finite electron inertial (\S\ref{sec:EMHD})] whose result is a bit simpler, with the denominators being polynomials of second order.
+Similarly is for other intermediate models such as Hall MHD and general EMHD with finite electron inertial in \S\ref{sec:EMHD} whose result is a bit simpler, with the denominators being polynomials of second order.
 From the plasma physics point of view, it is very interesting to spell out all detailed effects of each physical element (skin depths, mass ratio effects etc.), which however is not the focus of this paper.
 We have to refrain from treating these cases in too great a detail.
-Residuals of AE results may persist but require the assistance of other tools for more accurate analyses.